linux4sam/egt/docs/src/eclipse.md

 1. Creating the buildroot system for a particular target board to execute or debug EGT applications or libraries.
 This involves configure your buildroot system, enable EGT package with their dependencies and Build the buildroot system.
-Refer section @ref started_buildroot
+Refer to section @ref started_buildroot.

 2. Once Buildroot compilation is done.
 The output/image folder contains all the files to boot Linux on to the target board.
 To create a sdcard image